Augustus Garrett

 Augustus Garrett (1801 - November 30, 1848) was an American politician who twice served as Mayor of Chicago (1843–1844, 1845–1846).
 He was a member of the Democratic Party.

 Early life and career

 Garrett married Eliza Clark in 1825 in Newburgh, New York.
 The couple's daughter Imogene was born in 1830.
 Departing New York, the Garretts lived in Cincinnati for a time, but had to flee the city after getting in debt.
 Moving to New Orleans, the couple's young daughter died of cholera in 1833 and was buried on the banks of the Mississippi.
-Garrett gave birth to a second child, a son named Charles, in 1834.
+The Garretts had a second child, a son named Charles, in 1834.
 The Garretts also had another son, John.

 Move to Chicago

 Facing difficulties in New Orleans as well, the Garretts separated for a short while - Augustus to Chicago, while Eliza returned to Newburgh.
 Reuniting in 1835 in Chicago, the couple worked in real estate and prospered.
 Garrett had a small auction house near the Chicago River and by the following year had formed a partnership with the Brown Brothers, which allowed him to become a leading land speculator and auctioneer.
 By October 1836, he had sales of more than $1.8 million.

 From 1840 through 1841, he served as Chicago alderman from the 2nd ward.